kovalexal/alexander.kovalch.uk/_posts/2024-01-22-sd-finetuning-introduction.md

 {:.image-caption}
 *Fine-tuning / Dreambooth - Memory footprint - FP32*

-Overall, in fp32 all the models paremeters take around 5GB of VRAM.
+Overall, in fp32 all the models parameters take around 5GB of VRAM.
 In order to perform optimization, you need to store the gradients somewhere, so basically you need the same amount of memory as the trainable parameters take (we don't fine-tune VAE), so in case of Stable Diffusion it's something around 4.5GB of VRAM.

 And last but not the least part is the optimizer.
 So, if you use the Adam, which is the most common optimizer right now, it has pretty heavy memory consumption.
 It almost consumes memory equal to 2x the number of trainable parameters, so in this case, it is around 9GB of VRAM.